sunfishcode/rfcs/text/0000-io-safety.md

 lifetime the OS associates with the handle.

 I/O safety is new as an explicit concept, but it reflects common practices.
-Rust's `std` will require no changes, beyond the introduction of a new trait and new impls for it.
+Rust's `std` will require no changes to stable interfaces, beyond the introduction of a new trait and new impls for it.
 Initially, not all of the Rust ecosystem will support I/O safety though; adoption will be gradual.

 ## The `OwnsRaw` trait